 Do I have to pay separately for the props?

 Most props are included in your session, including a variety of chairs, sofas, and access to the trucks in their main locations.
-The only separate prop charges are for the lemonade stand and carriage, if you would like us to move a truck, or if you would like to use one of our event rental pieces (they’re a little bit fancier, and don’t live in the barns).
+We do charge separately for the lemonade stand and carriage, to move a truck, and for our unicorn and horse sessions.

 Would you ever trade sessions for props?